Hi Forex Traders,

 Number 2: What are the Fibonacci retracement levels?

 These numbers are calculated by dividing the Fibonacci sequence numbers (mentioned above).
-Here is an example:

 Here is the full list of Fibs: